The Best Ways To Incorporate Microlearning Modules Into Busy Schedules

 Tools and Techniques for Effective Delivery

 You might also use chat bots embedded in messaging apps for quick quizzes or flashcards.
 A chatbot can prompt you at random times, asking one or two questions to reinforce memory.
+This method turns breaks into interactive drills without opening a formal e-learning portal.

 Measuring Progress and Refining Your Approach